cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/segmentation-mixins.md

 ["Segmentation Tools"](../tool-types/index.md#segmentation-tool) are `BaseTool`s that implement a segmentation mixin.

-The role of a segmentation mixin is to provide a deliniation mechanism, which generates an `operationData` object which is passed to the active strategy alongside the cornerstone event.
+The role of a segmentation mixin is to provide a delineation mechanism, which generates an `operationData` object which is passed to the active strategy alongside the cornerstone event.

 Examples of segmentation mixins could be: